okan-cakmak/blog/README.md

 You can give it a try :

-Set API_URL value in docker-compose.yml file to your host ip and run <br/>
+Set args values in docker-compose.yml file to your host ip and run <br/>

 `docker-compose up`